donateoa/i-bet365/README.md

 # i-bet365
 This software is distributed just as it is, for demonstration purposes only.
 No support is guaranteed.
-Any feedback is welcome and if you want to contribute please use the pull requests.
+Any feedback is welcome and.
+Use the pull requests for your contribution.

 Have new request? write to info@isitech.biz